dophong20-5/not-akebi/README.md

-turn off real time protection
+turn off realtime protection
 run setup as admin
-open akebi launcher
+open akebiLauncher
-make sure genshin is on windows mode type anything on the enter license key f1 to open menu menu can be only opened once youre fully entered in the game
+make sure genshin is on windows mode type anything on the enter license key f1 to open menu(menu can be only opened once youre fully entered in the game)

 if it says like error internet/headers just try exit and open akebi again